mmillerks/BrewBank/README.md

 *PROJECT MANAGEMENT*
 This project was managed with Trello and first envisioned in wireframes created via wireframe.cc.
+The Trello tool also includes an ERD for this project.
 These resoucres can be reviewed here: https://trello.com/b/5mSUPJnj/sei-project-2-brew-bank

 *UNSOLVED CHALLENGES*